Forest–Moraine Residential Historic District

-Forest–Moraine Residential Historic District is a national historic district located at Hammond, Lake County, Indiana.
+Forest–Moraine Residential Historic District is a national historic district located at Hammond, Indiana.
 The district encompasses 108 contributing buildings in an exclusively residential section of Hammond.
 It developed between about 1913 and 1950, and includes notable example of Renaissance Revival, Colonial Revival, Tudor Revival, and English Cottage style residential architecture.

 It was listed in the National Register of Historic Places in 2010.